eth-cscs/DLA-Future/misc/synchronization.md

 of the tile (`Tile<const T>`) as soon as the `shared_future` is ready.
 The copy is used to set the value of the shared future of the parent matrix.
 This is what allows to have both the matrix view and the parent matrix to access in read-only mode the tile in parallel.
-However, it has to e noted that a promise cannot be copied, therefore the copy will get a new promise.
+However, it has to be noted that a promise cannot be copied, therefore the copy will get a new promise.
 (The copy with a new promise is represented in Figure 3 and 4 with the purple (copy) and red (move of the new promise) arrows pointing to the light yellow promise.)